Vlahaka/Unified-framework/AEH_v4_Updated.md

 # Accretion Expansion Hypothesis

+According to goolgle:
+"do black holes grow over time?"
+"Yes, black holes can grow over time.
+They grow by accreting matter from their surroundings and by merging with other black holes.
+This means they essentially "eat" stars, gas clouds, dust, and even other black holes that get too close, increasing their mass and thus their size."

+"is the universe expanding from a fixed point?"
+"No, the universe is not expanding from a fixed point.
+It's expanding everywhere at once.
+Imagine a balloon being inflated; every point on the balloon's surface moves away from every other point, and there's no center point on the surface from which the expansion originates.
+Similarly, in our universe, all points are moving away from each other as space itself expands. "

+---

 ## Origin:
 The universe originates from a black hole singularity in a parent universe.
 The singularity forms a **2D symmetry state (0)**, as defined in the Foundational Asymmetry Theory (FAT).
 When time curves into this state, awareness and entropy emerge.